Our Faculty 20-21

 Jessica Bromby – Nature Studies, Gardening, Cultural Connections

 Shawn Robbins – Visual Art; Substitute Teacher

-Kalin Wilson – Grades Substitute Teacher
+Kalin Wilson – Grades and EC Substitute Teacher

 Shivani Lash – Little Clamshells Parent/Child Circle; Seahorse Nursery